lethain/workframe.js/README.md

 develop complicated applications on [Node.js][node.js].
 In particular it aims to solve the problems of

-* url dispatch
-* managing deeply-nested callbacks
+* ``workflow.js``: managing deeply-nested callbacks
+* ``urlpattern.js``: regular expression based url dispatch
+* ``forms.js``: form validation

+Although all of these utilities are intended to play well together, none of them share code or have any special awareness of each other; they are all completely decoupled.

 [node.js]: http://nodejs.org/ "Node.js documentation"